 Liquidity risk is the risk that not all (re)payment commitments can be met.
-This could happen if clients or other professional counterparties suddenly withdraw more funding than expected, which cannot be met by Rabobank Group's cash resources or by selling or pledging assets or by borrowing funds from third parties.
-Important factors in preventing this are preserving the trust of customers for retail funding and maintaining access to financial markets for wholesale funding.
-If either of these were seriously threatened, this could have a material adverse effect on Rabobank Group's results of operations.
+This could happen if clients or other professional counterparties suddenly withdraw more funding than expected, which cannot be met by the Rabobank Group's cash resources or by selling or pledging assets or by borrowing funds from third parties.